 State Contributions.
 The Plan is funded by both employer contributions and premiums charged to retirees and their spouses and dependents.
-A percent of pay is charged to each participating employer; the rate was 6.47% for fiscal 2020 and 6.68% for fiscal 2021.
-As of the measurement date, the General Assembly has not finalized the fiscal 2022 budget, and employers are still currently contributing at the 6.68% level from the prior fiscal year.
+A percent of pay is charged to each participating employer; the rate was 6.68% for fiscal 2021 and 6.29% for fiscal 2022.
+Per SL 2021-180 Section 39.22(c), the employer contribution rate for fiscal 2023 is 6.89%.
 Premiums are charged to retirees, and vary based on the coverage selected.
 The premiums for spouses are much higher than the premiums for retirees.
-Additional contributions of \$475.2 million and \$187.0 million were made in FY 2020 and FY 2021, and are not assumed to recur in the future.
+Additional contributions of \$187.0 million and \$180.5 million were made in FY 2021 and FY 2022 and are not assumed to recur in the future.
 The RHBTF may also be funded through the Unfunded Liability Solvency Reserve as stated in G.S 143C-4-10.
-As of June 30, 2021, there has been no increase in the Plan Fiduciary Net Position sourced from the Unfunded Liability Solvency Reserve.
+As of June 30, 2022, there has been an \$8.5 million increase in the Plan Fiduciary Net Position sourced from the Unfunded Liability Solvency Reserve.